-The PrPMC750 is a Processor PCI Mezzanine Card (processor PMC) board (refer to the VITA-32-199x Processor PMC Standard for Processor PCI Mezzanine cards for more information).
+The PPMC750-2xxx is an extended form factor version of the PPMC750 Processor PCI Mezzanine Card (PPMC) board (refer to the VITA-32-199x Processor PMC Standard for Processor PCI Mezzanine cards for more information).
+The width of the PPMC750-2xxx is extended to 1.5 times the normal width to 111 mm.
 It is based on the PowerPC MPC750 processor and the Hawk PCI-Host bridge/system memory controller.

-The PrPMC750 features 1MB of L2 Cache, one bank of SDRAM (32MB to 128MB) onboard with memory expansion capability, and 8MB of FLASH.
+The standard PPMC750 features include 1MB of L2 cache, one bank of SDRAM (32MB to 128MB) onboard, 8MB of FLASH, and an optional SDRAM memory expansion capability.